sjn/introducing-se/docs.md

 #### Patience & practice

-*Keeping a frien&shy;dly tone is critical for success.*
+*Keeping a frien&shy;dly tone is critical for success*.

 <br>